davidpallmann/hashnode-backups/cl4vt0lmq0hlf9vnvc0ztc19o.md

 > "Not being able to govern events, I govern myself." —Michel de Montaign

 Event-driven architectures use events to communicate between decoupled services.
 An event is simply a message that reflects a state change or an update, such as placing an order or running out of an item in inventory.
 Event-driven architectures are commonly used to interconnect microservices.
-With event-driven architectures, there are no point-to-point connections between software; instead, everything flows through a common event bus.
+With asynchronous, event-driven architectures, there are no point-to-point connections between software; instead, everything flows through a common event bus.
 You can easily add or remove software components without having to modify existing components.

 [Amazon EventBridge](https://aws.amazon.com/eventbridge) (hereafter "EventBridge") is a message service for event-driven applications.
 AWS describes it as "a serverless event bus that makes it easier to build event-driven applications at scale using events generated from your applications, integrated Software-as-a-Service (SaaS) applications, and AWS services".
 EventBridge can interconnect not only your own services, but also 90+ AWS services and 20+ SaaS applications.